 One important lesson about dirt bike oil filters that all riders shouldn’t learn the hard way is that the 2-stroke oil differs from the 4-stroke oil.
 Even though the oil has the same role in the 2-stroke and 4-stroke engines, the viscosity is different.
 For example, the 2-stroke oil comes in a mixed form and is considered light.
 On the other hand, we have the 4-stroke oil, which is heavier and has a higher viscosity.

-In general, dirt bikes have an oil filter located on the left side of the engine.
+The dirt bike oil filter is generally located on the left side of the engine.
 However, this is not the case for all models.
 The best thing you do here is to use your dirt bike’s owner manual to see the location of the oil filter.
-If you bought a used dirt bike and you can’t access the owner manual, you can always google your brand and make.
+If you bought a used dirt bike and you can’t access the owner manual, you can always Google your brand and make.
 You will be able to find all the information you need about the dirt bike this way.

 Since I mentioned buying used dirt bikes, I need to highlight that I have a guide that helps you how to determine high mileage.
 That’s not all.
 The guide also goes into great detail about the things you need to look out for when buying a used bike.
 You can read the guide by clicking here.